Yonzzy21/mirdata-gallery/README.md

 # mirdata Gallery

 A repository for generating and maintaining structured YAML metadata for all datasets supported by the [`mirdata`](https://github.com/mir-dataset-loaders/mirdata) Python library.
-These YAML files serve as the **initial** data source for the `mirdata` dataset gallery, search catalogs, and documentation.
+These YAML files serve as the **initial** data source for the `mirdata` dataset gallery
 ---
 ## How the Script Works